eleninisioti/SAPIENS/README.md

 ### Reproducing the paper results

-Scripts under the [scripts](scripts) directory are useful for this:
+Scripts under the [scripts](scripts) directory are useful for reproducing results and figures appearing in the paper.

 With [scripts/reproduce_runs.py](scripts/reproduce_runs.py) you can run all simulations presented in the paper from scratch.

 This file is useful for looking at how the experiments were configured but better avoid running it: simulations will run locally and sequentially and will take months to complete.

-Instead, you can access the output of our simulations on this [online repo](https://drive.google.com/drive/folders/1x6NZe2Aw3udhDNi-V0ljgFs_uFPPzK7l?usp=sharing).
-Due to space limitation we do not include all checkpoint models, but the log files produced by processing the checkpoint models.
+Instead, you can access the data files output by simulations on this [online repo](https://drive.google.com/drive/folders/1x6NZe2Aw3udhDNi-V0ljgFs_uFPPzK7l?usp=sharing).

 Download this zip file and uncompress it under the [projects](projects) directory.
 This should create a projects/paper_done sub-directory.